furagu/easy-gd/README.md

 # easy-gd

-Original [node-gd](https://github.com/mikesmullin/node-gd) extended with a number of handy functions one would use an image manipulation library for:
-* open images of any supported format
-* resize or crop images doing no boring math
-* put watermarks
+[node-gd](https://npmjs.org/package/node-gd) extended with features making image processing easier: open an image of any supported format; resize an image doing no math at all; put watermarks like a boss.

 ## Quick Example
 ```js